aspnet/aspnet-docker/1.0.0-rc1-update1/README.md

 ASP.NET Core Preview Docker Image
 ====================

-**This repository is for the RC1 release of ASP.NET Core only.** For RC2 use [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/).
+**This repository is for version 1.0.0-RC1 and older releases of ASP.NET Core only.** For 1.0.0-RC2 use [microsoft/dotnet](https://hub.docker.com/r/microsoft/dotnet/).

 This repository contains `Dockerfile` definitions for [ASP.NET Core][home] Docker images.